How do you keep your sink looking new? - Everything you need to know

 Some materials you may need are: a soft sponge, magic eraser, microfiber cloth, baking soda, dish soap, and white vinegar

-For cleaning areas with tough to remove marks, you can create a white vinegar and water solution.
+To clean areas with tough-to-remove marks, you can create a white vinegar and water solution.
 Using one part water and one part vinegar gently rub the problem areas.
-For a stronger clean try a magic eraser in the vinegar solution.
+For a stubborn stain try a magic eraser and vinegar solution.
 Don’t use any harsh cleaners and avoid anything with ammonia since it can cause damage to the quartz.

 Fireclay sinks are unique, not only for their stylish farmhouse look but because of their extremely high heat resistance.
-Being able to withstand up to 2200℉ you won’t need to worry about heat affecting your sink and since fireclay is a strong material made with a special glass finish you won’t need to worry about chipping either.
-One of the only downsides to these sinks is their weight so if you decide to go with Fireclay be sure to reinforce your sink when installing.
+Able to withstand temperatures of up to 2200℉, you won’t need to worry about heat affecting your sink.
+Because fireclay is a strong material made with a special glass finish you won’t need to worry about chipping either.
+One of the only downsides to these sinks is their weight, so if you decide to go with Fireclay be sure your installer knows to reinforce your cabinet to support it.

-Cleaning Fireclay sinks are quite easy and usually only requires soap and water since it’s naturally stain-resistant but be sure to keep your sink dry after use to avoid spotting caused by water or grease sitting in the sink.
-If spotting does occur you try using gentle bathroom cleaners or a magic eraser.
+Naturally stain resistant, Fireclay sinks are quite easy to clean.
+Usually only soap and water are required.
+However, be sure to keep your sink dry after use to avoid spotting caused by water or grease sitting in the sink.
+If spotting does occur you try using a gentle bathroom cleaner or a magic eraser.